pireddag/plotFun/README.md

 Load the package plotFun

 The `plotFun` command takes one arguments, the name of a file.
-The file contains the functions to be plotted, the range for each function, general plot options and additional options for each function (options are optional).
+The file contains the functions to be plotted, the range for each function, general plot options and additional options for each function (color, style, thickness); default options are subsituted for missing options.

 The functions and their ranges are expressed as a list of association lists (one association list for each function) The function is expressed as a lambda in Scheme syntax (associated to the key "function")